liborty/times/README.md

   * some labels/names to identify the algorithms by
   * the closures invoking the algorithms (in the same order as their labels).

 * Sorted output.

-The algorithms are automatically sorted by their execution times within each magnitude of data category.
-In other words, the fastest algorithm in each data category will be listed first and the slowest last.
+    The algorithms are automatically sorted by their execution times within each magnitude of data category, i.e. the fastest algorithm in each data category will be listed first and the slowest last.

 ## Provided Testing Functions

 * Functions for testing algorithms on vectors of three different end-types of data: `benchu8, benchu64, benchf64`.

 * Mutable versions for testing mutable algorithms: `mutbenchu8, mutbenchu64, mutbenchf64`.
 A mutable version has to be used even when just one of the tested algorithms mutates its input.